lupyuen/lupyuen.github.io/src/rustsim.md

 # Validating Calls to BL602 IoT SDK

-_What if we could validate every call to BL602 IoT SDK?_
+_What if the Embedded HAL could tell how to fix our code?_

-_And if the call is incorrect, show a helpful message?_
+_Wouldn't that be great, especially for learners?_

 TODO